binpash/fractal/INSTRUCTIONS.md

 **Scripts and Data:** Scripts to run experiments are provided in the [./evaluation](./evaluation/) directory.
 To run all benchmarks, use [evaluation/run_all.sh](./evaluation/run_all.sh).
 To run a specific benchmark, use the `run.sh` script located within each benchmark folder (e.g., `evaluation/classics/run.sh`).
 The required input data for each benchmark can be downloaded using `inputs.sh`, which fetches datasets from persistent storage hosted on a Brown University cluster at https://atlas.cs.brown.edu/data.

 **Execution:** To facilitate evaluation, we pre-allocate and initialize both the 4-node and 30-node clusters with all input data pre-downloaded.
-We have created a `fractal-ae26` account on the two CloudLab clusters used in our evaluation of Fractal.
+We have created a `fractal-ae26` account on the two CloudLab clusters used in our evaluation of FRACTAL.

 To connect to the control node of each cluster: